pcapexpress/pcapexpress.github.io/index.md

 ## A slightly difrent project portfolio.
 ### IMMEDIATE AI DISCLAIMER:

+<pre data-label="DISCLAIMER" style="--delay: 0s;"><code>
-<small>All the writing is done “by hand”, the Wireshark analysis is done from exercising
+<span class="orange">All the writing is done “by hand”, the Wireshark analysis
-and tutorials.
-However Wazuh spin-up, Virtual Machine administration and misconfiguration, alert tuning and python/bash code was done using Google Gemini.</small><br>
+is done from exercising and tutorials.</span> However Wazuh spin-up, Virtual Machine administration and misconfiguration, alert tuning and python/bash code was done using <span class="orange">Google Gemini.</span>
+</code></pre>

 <br>
 Based around developing a useful set of skills in the field of IT security,<br>
 this Portfolio is a written jeourney of a single individual looking to,<br>